4 Years Ago

 General consulting for the startup industry.
 Writing and research in technology.

 Theoretical interests: Historical analysis of human factors concerns in technology and technique.
-History and philosophy of technology and culture, and technology's appropriate use.
+History and philosophy of technology and culture, consumer culture, and technology's appropriate use.
 Practical: media technology; improvement of voting technology, reform of laws relating to the operation of elections, addressing election fraud; foodways and other systems as technology; the simple living movement.
 History of Chicago and the Midwest in timeline of technoculture and counterculture.

 Herman Schaaf and Peter Zelchenko.
 Innovations in pinyin input methods for desktop and mobile use.
 Begun in 2015, anticipated release 2017.

 Peter Zelchenko and Marc Auger.
 IsisOne Dual-Extruder 3D printhead and printer design.
 Finalist in Chicago Innovation Awards, August 2014.
 Currently in final manufacturing and rollout phase.

 Peter Zelchenko, "Online Gift Giving."
 Case study for International Habitele project (SciencesPo and UIA/University of Chicago), July 2013.
 In press.